Guide

 Plan workouts directly in the calendar, set descriptions and training load targets.
 Intervals.icu pushes planned workouts to your Garmin so you can execute them on the watch.

 Unlike closed platforms, Intervals.icu has a full REST API.
-This is what makes STAS possible — it reads your training data through the API and feeds it to ChatGPT for AI coaching.
+That is what makes STAS possible — it reads your training data through the API and sends it into ChatGPT or Claude.

 Getting started with Intervals.icu